yonileibowitz/Blog/blog-posts/analyzing-nyc-taxi-rides.md

 | project-away Base, Base1
 | render timechart
 ```

-and all-in-all, it does seem that shared rides are on the rise, but are still behind private
+Overall, it does seem that shared rides are on the rise, but are still behind private
 ones, which are rising as well:

 ```